MaxHalford/eaopt/docs/evolution-models.md

 ## Steady state model

-This GA is steady state meaning that there are no generations.
-It differs from the generic GA in that tournament selection does not replace the selected individuals in the population, and instead of adding the children of the selected parents into the next generation, the two best individuals out of the two parents and two children are added back into the population so that the population size remains constant.
+The steady state model differs from the generational model in that the entire population isn't replaced between each generations.
+Instead of adding the children of the selected parents into the next generation, the two best individuals out of the two parents and two children are added back into the population so that the population size remains constant.

 P <- generate a population of individuals randomly while stopping criterion has not been met: